DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/saving-default-choices.md

 This tested well with users, and it was clearer to users what they were seeing compared to the previous version in which we were asking users to save their choices first.

 Participants considered it very helpful to not have to re-enter information and they recognised the partnerships they were seeing on the page, especially as we tested with the real information for their school.

+We've designed to progress with this design in which we won't ask users to save their default choices so they can reuse them later, but instead play back their most recently used choices so they can reuse them when they are adding an ECT.